WHAT TO EXPECT

 swXtchBridge with Single NIC

 In this configuration, users will only have a single NIC for their swXtchBridge.
 This means that the multicast, data, and control plane will all share a single NIC for their respective traffic.
-While this requires the least amount of physical infrastructure, users will need to configure their control plane traffic to tunnel using data plane.
-In addition, high performance mode will not be available.
+While this requires the least amount of physical infrastructure, users will need to configure their control plane traffic to tunnel using the data plane.
+In addition, high-performance mode will not be available.